Skip to main content

 What a miserable friendlessness and loneliness are here reveled!
 His poverty is great; but his solitude, how horrible!

 The reasons for Bartleby’s behavior have never been clear, and is the subject of, as I mentioned at the beginning, many conjectures on the part of critics.
 At the end of the book, the lawyer knows of a vague report that Bartleby had been working in the dead letter office, suggesting that this may have deeply affected him after reading letters meant for those who were gone.
+After knowing the story, it is also worth asking about the moral role of the lawyer to the extent, that a moral dilemma could be examined to determine whether he did what he could to help Bartleby, or gave in to the importance of material goods, putting empathy and charity aside.